top of page

 immediately.
 We have an alternative available.

-3. Complete Questionnaire & a copy of your DD214
+3. Complete the HPFL Commitment Document & a copy of your DD214

-This application is a fillable PDF file.
+This document is a fillable PDF file.
 You can download it and complete it to deliver in person or via email.

-Or, you can open it in Adobe Acrobat and complete it on your computer and electronically sign it.
+Or, you can open it in Adobe Acrobat and fill it out on your computer.

 IMPORTANT!
-SAVE IT TO YOUR COMPUTER BEFORE YOU CLOSE THE APPLICATION!
+SAVE IT TO YOUR COMPUTER BEFORE YOU CLOSE THIS DOCUMENT!

 bottom of page